akshayapte/pyconindia2017concurrency/slides.md

 ---

-__Concurrency__
+## Concurrency

+* Most basic form of multi-tasking
+* Perform more than one task during a given time duration
+* Works by allocating time slices to tasks
+* Real Life Example(s) - A drummer playing on drums, Lead Singer/Guitarist in a Band.

+---

+## Parallelism

 * Perform more than one task at a given time
-* Tasks may be running truly in parallel or not.
-* Example - A runner running and jumping over hurdles.
+* Possible with multi-core CPUs
+* Your phone can perform tasks in parallel, so can your laptop.
+* Real Life Example(s) - A Printer/Xerox/Scanner machine, A modern web-browser.

 ---

-__Parallelism__

-* Perform more than one task - truly parallel
-* Truly possible with multiple core CPUs.
-* Example - A footballer running and moving the ball with him.

-* Data Parallel - Most common, split a series of data to multiple tasks doing same thing and combine results.
-* Compute Parallel - Perform multiple tasks on the same data set in parallel (Pipelines)

----

-__Analogies__

-__Painting your house__

-* Paint with 1 painter - Serial (no concurrency)
-* Paint with 1 painter painting one room in morning and another in afternoon - concurrent
-* Paint with 2 painters paiting 2 rooms in parallel - truly parallel

----
-__Types of Multitasking__
+## Types of Multitasking

 * Pre-emptive: CPU manages threads priority via scheduler.
 Threads just run.
 * Co-operative: No central mangement.
 Threads yield to others when they're done.
 * Your laptop does the former.
+Almost all modern computing devices does this.
 * Olden days with a single mainframe timeshare computers - People used to do latter!

 ---

-__Python & Concurrency__
+## Python & Concurrency

 * Threading
 * Multiprocessing
 * Concurrent futures
 * Async processing
 * Libraries
-* Oh my!...
+...

 Wait.

 ---

-__Threads__
+## Threads

 * The GIL Monster
 * Doesn't allow compute threads (bytecode heavy) to truly run in parallel.